-3.8.
-Optional: Configure Ciphers and Protocols for Ambari Server security.server.disabled.ciphers=TLS_ECDHE_RSA_WITH_3DES_EDE_CBC_SHA
+3.10.
+Optional: Configure Ciphers and Protocols for Ambari Server

 Ambari provides control of ciphers and protocols that are exposed via Ambari Server.

 1. To disable specific ciphers, you can optionally add a list of the following format to ambari.properties.
 If you specify multiple ciphers, separate each cipher using a vertical bar |.